OMerkel/microcontroller_aggregated_stuff/README.md

 # Links

-* https://wokwi.com/ In case you plan to emulate the RaspberryPi then wokwi might come in handy.
+* https://wokwi.com/ In case you plan to emulate the RaspberryPi Pico then wokwi might come in handy.